 During these months, landscapes are lush and green, but some roads may be harder to access.

-Tsetse flies are more common in wetter, bushier areas, especially during the rainy season.
-Wearing neutral-colored clothing (beige, khaki, olive) can help reduce attraction.
+Tsetse flies are common in wetter bushier areas during rainy season (Mar–May, Nov–Dec).
+Wear neutral-colored clothing (beige, khaki, olive) to reduce attraction.
+Mornings can be cold (12–16°C) in dry season — pack warm layers.

 The Serengeti wildebeest migration is one of the most spectacular wildlife events on Earth.
 To make the most of this natural wonder, it’s essential to stay in the right location at the right time.
 Here’s a season-by-Serengeti Migration season guide to the best accommodation options for witnessing the migration.